charlesreid1/wifi-data/sql/README.md

 ```

 ### Functions

+Functions to help with the process are contained in two Python files:

 `extract_csv_data.py` contains the function `extact_csv_data()`function `extact_csv_data()`.
 This function splits and extracts airodump CSV file data and returns